joel99sworld/symfony-docs/reference/forms/types/entity.rst

     ));

-In this case, all ``User`` objects will be loaded from the database and rendered as either a ``select`` tag, a set or radio buttons or a series of checkboxes (this depends on the ``multiple`` and ``expanded`` values).
+In this case, all ``User`` objects will be loaded from the database and rendered as either a ``select`` tag, a set of radio buttons or a series of checkboxes (this depends on the ``multiple`` and ``expanded`` values).
 If the entity object does not have a ``__toString()`` method the ``property`` option is needed.